 Patients that need to re-evaluate allergy treatment, get quick allergy symptom relief, or test for allergies should come visit AFC Urgent Care Denver in one of our four convenient locations!

-AFC Denver operates in the Cherry Creek, Denver Speer, Denver East, and Denver Highlands neighborhoods, so patients always have urgent care nearby!
+AFC Denver operates in the Cherry Creek, Denver Speer, Denver Park Hill, and Denver Highlands neighborhoods, so patients always have urgent care nearby!
 Patients also never need an appointment and can visit as a walk-in patient.

 Don’t let allergies get the better of you: visit AFC Urgent Care Denver so we can work on an allergy prevention plan with you.
 Use any of the buttons below to schedule a visit in advance: